sensebox/books/edu/en/projects/implement_sound.md

-# The first sound - using a beeper
+# The first sound - using a buzzer

 Until now, our senseBox has been silent.
 In this project, we will change this!

 ## Aim of the Project
-For the first step, we simply want to get a sound from the beeper.
-Next we want to change the volume of the beeper.
-Finally, the beeper should play a simple melody.
+For the first step, we simply want to get a sound from the buzzer.
+Next we want to change the volume of the buzzer.
+Finally, the buzzer should play a simple melody.
 While the first two steps can be quickly achieved, the third step is a little trickier.

 ## Materials
-* Beeper
+* buzzer
 * Potentiometer

 ## Basics
-A Beeper, or a Piezo, is a component that converts electrical signals into sound.
+A buzzer, or a Piezo, is a component that converts electrical signals into sound.
 The volume can reach up to 80dB.
-The beeper has two pins where it can attach to the plug-in board.
-The operating voltage of the beeper is between 1V and 12V, and it consumes up to 19mA.
-Similar to the LED, the beeper’s electricity is only able to flow in one direction.
+The buzzer has two pins where it can attach to the plug-in board.
+The operating voltage of the buzzer is between 1V and 12V, and it consumes up to 19mA.
+Similar to the LED, the buzzer’s electricity is only able to flow in one direction.
 The shorter pin must be connected to the grounding (GND) source and the longer pin must be connected to the voltage source.

 The Potentiometer is an electrical component whose resistance value can be continuously adjusted.
 Its settings can be adjusted by moving a grinder over the resistor body.